xetters/CSE3CAP_Team_InkSight_Project/bugs-issues.md

 **Recommendation:** Keyness analysis is most reliable for texts of 1,000+ words.
 This is consistent with corpus linguistics best practices.

 **Status:** Working as intended.
 This is a known limitation of the statistical method, not a software bug.

+## More things to consider:

+Common word filter: "the" "and" "of" "a"?